Admission Requirements – MS and PhD

 Test of English as a Foreign Language (TOFEL)

-For students for whom English is not their native language, results demonstrating proficiency in the English language on the Test of English as a Foreign Language (TOEFL) must be met at minimum for the University of Florida as described at: http://www.admissions.ufl.edu/apply/international/internationalapp.
+For students for whom English is not their native language, results demonstrating proficiency in the English language on the Test of English as a Foreign Language (TOEFL) must be met for the University of Florida graduate programs. http://www.admissions.ufl.edu/apply/international/internationalapp.
 Please follow the link for a list of countries exempt from TOEFL: http://www.admissions.ufl.edu/apply/international/countries.html.
 The University of Florida’s school code for submission of TOEFL scores is 5812.

 For general questions about our graduate programs or the admissions process contact Lorna Chorba at firstname.lastname@example.org